programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 {% include figure.html filename="en-or-building-3d-environments-threejs-pt-1-09.png" alt="Basic webpage with peach background." caption="Figure 9.
 Webpage with peach background." %}

-Next we need to add lights and the model.
+Next we need to add lights.

 There are several different types of lights.
 We will add a [hemisphere light](https://threejs.org/docs/index.html#api/en/lights/HemisphereLight) and a [directional light](https://threejs.org/docs/index.html#api/en/lights/DirectionalLight).
 The hemisphere light has 2 colours and an intensity (from 0 to 1), while the directional light has one colour and a position.
-Use the values supplied first and if everything is working later you can experiment with different values.
+Use the values supplied first.
+If everything is working, you can experiment with different values later.
 You can add lights directly, like we do with the hemisphere light, or declare them, modify their parameters and then add them, like we do with the directional light.

 In the function init() and after: